mawrkus/pull-request-review-guide/README.md

 If you feel offended, ask for explanations before reacting, take some distance, assume the best intention from the reviewer and try to evaluate your code critically, as if someone else had written it.

-Always keep in mind that it's not about you, it's about a better code, a better project built with your colleagues, a better software craft.
+Always keep in mind that it's not about you, it's about a better code, a better project built with your colleagues.

 • [Go to top](#-guidelines) •

-#### Fix the code / Help the future developers
+#### Fix the code / Help future developers

 If a reviewer says that they don't understand something in your code, your first response should be to clarify the code itself.
 If the code can't be clarified, add a code comment that explains why the code is there.
 If a comment seems pointless, only then should your response be an explanation in the code review.